Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsubsection{Monopoly (one storage operator)}

 Figure \ref{net_1_storage} illustrates the role of a single storage operator in balancing supply and demand in the electricity market.
 The operator discharges during hours of RES shortage and charges during periods of surplus.
 Due to the specific demand and RES profiles of the winter day, the charging and discharging pattern appears less consistent.
-In contrast, during the summer day, discharging occurs exclusively during nighttime hours when shortages arise from the dominance of solar PV generation, while charging takes place for seven hours between midnight and 19:00 when excess power is available.
-On the other hand, there are many hours during which no charging/discharging activity occurs, even though power surpluses or shortages exist.
-This is due to the combination of storage players' strategic decisions and battery status constraints.
+In contrast, during the summer day, discharging occurs exclusively during nighttime hours when shortages arise from the lack of solar PV generation, while charging takes place for seven hours between midnight and 19:00 when excess power is abundant.
+However, there are many hours during which no charging/discharging activity occurs, even though power surpluses or shortages exist.
+This behavior stems from the combination of the storage player's strategic profit-maximizing decisions and physical battery constraints.

 Figure \ref{MCP_SoC} presents the maximum MCP and the storage operator's charging and discharging schedule.
-The MCP is about \EUR{}30/MWh with just one operator.
-In summer, despite sustained surplus conditions throughout most hours of the day, the MCP rises slightly in some periods due to the operator's charging activity.
-The right axis of Figure \ref{MCP_SoC} illustrates the operator's charging levels (MWh), which are higher on summer days, as expected, reflecting the availability of surplus generation.
+The MCP is about \EUR{}30/MWh with just one operator.\footnote{Prices around \EUR{}30/MWh arise from the empirical stepwise inverse-demand.
+A tiny \textit{necessity} block priced up to the cap is fully covered by exogenous RES, so the marginal unit clears on low-willingness-to-pay (WTP) steps (\(\approx\)\EUR{}30–80/MWh).
+Any remaining volume lies to the right of that step and is recorded as unserved, not priced at the cap.
+For a detailed analysis of actual scarcity pricing, see Section \ref{sec_scarcity-real}.} In summer, despite sustained surplus conditions throughout most hours of the day, the MCP rises slightly in some periods due to the operator's charging activity.
+The right axis of Figure \ref{MCP_SoC} illustrates the operator's charging decisions (MWh), which are expectedly higher on summer days, reflecting the greater availability of surplus generation.